rDr4g0n/JsDebuggr/README.md

 The way JsDebuggr works is by inserting the `debugger;` statement at each breakpoint when the document is saved.
 If the web browser's dev tools window is opened, this keyword acts as a breakpoint, giving the user an opportunity to review variable values, the call stack, etc.

 The benefits of a plugin to do this over entering debugger statements manually are minor, but all add up:
+* The `debugger;` statement is hidden from view so it won't annoy your linter
 * Adding the debugger statement is done in 2 clicks or with a keyboard shortcut rather than typing it out
 * Debugger statements are marked in the gutter with a dot like a breakpoint in an IDE
-* Breakpoints can be removed all at once with a single commend, so cleaning up or disabling all the debug statements after a long and messy debug session is quick and easy
+* Breakpoints can be removed all at once with a single command, so cleaning up or disabling all the debug statements after a long and messy debug session is quick and easy
 * When adding breakpoints in your browser dev tool, if you add or remove a line from the js then refresh the page, all the breakpoints will be off by a line.
 Using the debugger statement, all the breakpoints are always exactly where you place them
 * It's more complex (or not possible at all) to debug injected or eval'd code with dev tools.
 That's not a problem with the debugger statement